cadolphs/aoc_2022/docs/day07.md

 will catch if we mess up anything too big.

 First, the device module is getting too big.
 Let's split it into separate modules.

+## Refactoring
+The first step is to just move `device.rs` to `device/mod.rs`.
+That shouldn't change anything else.
+But now we can create extra files to house the various things.
+So now we'll create a file for the message parsing and one for the filesystem.

+To do that "gracefully" instead of in one big go, I first just _copy_ all the message parsing stuff into `messages.rs`.
+Then I _move_ the tests over.
+Then, I can replace the originals in `mod.rs` with just imports (and re-exports?) of the stuff in `messages.rs`.